fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

     | v1, v2 -> v1 + v2
 ```

-Plus parallel value-type versions of these functions are required because of the limiation for generic code mentioned above.
+Plus parallel value-type versions of these functions are required because of the limitation for generic code mentioned above.

 ```fsharp
 /// Get the null value for a nullable value type.